-Baron & Budd Files 87 Additional Suits Against the Chemours Company and Dupont for Groundwater Contamination Near Fayetteville, NC
+Baron & Budd Files More Than 200 Additional Groundwater Contamination Suits Against the Chemours Company and Dupont

 June 24, 2020, 01:21 PM EDT SAN DIEGO — Today, the national law firm of Baron & Budd, P.C. announced a proposed nationwide class action settlement with Monsanto Company, Pharmacia, LLC, and Solutia, Inc. for $648 million, resolving national PCB water contamination claims for a proposed class of 2,528 governmental entities, and includes attorneys’ fees and costs.
 Baron & Budd also announced a separate $95 million settlement on behalf of the State of Washington for PCB contamination in the state.